All Episodes

 The whole world reads my phone every day, it seems, but that's a different story for a different day.

-Um anyway, let's play uh James O'Keefe.
+Anyway, let's play James O'Keefe.

-These are Twitter insiders, and some of the audio of their all hands meeting after Elon Musk, it was announced that he was buying Twitter.
+These are Twitter insiders and some of the audio of their all-hands meeting after Elon Musk.

 The question of attrition.

-Um, and that has obviously been a big topic of discussion at the board.
+And that has obviously been a big topic of discussion at the board.

-With no board in place, who will keep Elon accountable and how Elon made it clear in public that a large part of the reason he bought the platform was because of our moderation policies and disagreements in how we deal with health.
+Elon made it clear in public that a large part of the reason he bought the platform was because of our moderation policies and disagreements in how we deal with health.

-This puts Twitter service and trust and safety, as well as anybody who cares about health on the platform in a very difficult position.
+This puts Twitter service and trust and safety, as well as anybody who cares about health on the platform, in a very difficult position.

 I believe that there is a lot of work we have to do to continue making that better.